Infantry Training Centre Catterick

 2nd Infantry Training Battalion

 The Battalion is unique in its standing within the Infantry Training Centre.
-In addition to delivering the Infantry Combat Infantry Course, we also cater for the specialised Infantry element.
+In addition to delivering the Combat Infantry Course, we also cater for the specialised Infantry element.

 The Best Recruit award is judged by the platoon’s training team.
 It goes to the trainee who has put in the best overall performance during the course.